Understanding Permitted Development

 You can usually build a single-storey extension without planning permission if certain conditions are met:

-• Rear extensions can project up to 3m for terraced houses or 4m for detached homes.
+Rear extensions can project up to 3m for attached houses or 4m for detached homes.
 In some cases, with prior approval, this can increase to 6m and 8m respectively.

 Loft Conversions